Gaslighting VS Lying: 7 Differences You Should Understand

 Depending on the tactic being used, such as countering, they can cause you to doubt your sanity.

-Paige Sweet, Ph.D., an Assistant Professor at the University of Michigan who studies gaslighting told Forbes the abusive tactic mentally destabilizes the victim and makes them believe what they’re seeing or experiencing isn’t real.
+Paige Sweet, Ph.D., an Assistant Professor at the University of Michigan who studies gaslighting, told Forbes the abusive tactic mentally destabilizes the victim and makes them believe what they’re seeing or experiencing isn’t real.

 #5.
-Lying is a tactic to hide the truth while gaslighting shifts blame
+Lying is a tactic to hide the truth, while gaslighting shifts blame

 There’s nothing else to do, like accusing you of causing the problem to make you feel ashamed or guilty.
-However, this is exactly what happens when someone gaslights you.
+However, this is precisely what happens when someone gaslights you.
 Instead of lying or denying the truth, they deflect and shift the blame to you.

 Blame-shifting, an emotionally abusive method, allows them to put the responsibility for what happened squarely on your shoulders.